 - is regarded as having such an impairment.

 Contact Disability Services Office

 Apply For Services

-- Submit an application.
-Accepted HSU students may request disability services by submitting this application to the Office of Disability Services.
+- Register.
+Accepted HSU students may request disability services by submitting this registration to the Office of Disability Services.

 - Schedule an appointment.
 Once all of the necessary documents have been submitted, the student and the Coordinator shall begin the interactive process to create an access plan.
 The process may take place in person or via telephone, but is a required step in determining the best and most reasonable accommodations for the student.
 To schedule an appointment or ask any questions, please email firstname.lastname@example.org.

 - For a specific learning disability

 - Other physical, sensory, psychological or health-related disabilities